LoremIpster/CART415/press/README.md

 ### 3. Grounded
 ![3](https://github.com/saboudreault/CART415/blob/master/Assets/Wiki/grounded.png)
 _How desensitized are we over all this, really?
-Over the default use of vague middle-eastern settings; over the endless searching and destroying.
+Middle-East?
+Search & Destroy?
 War is bleak and empty and absurd, just like this thing._

 ## History